The Fall of the Mutants: Uncanny X-Men

 The X-Men head to Dallas, Texas in search of their missing and de-powered leader Storm, herself seeking the mutant inventor Forge to restore her powers.
 Upon arrival, they encounter Freedom Force, a government-sanctioned strike team of reformed villains led by Mystique, who are under orders to arrest the X-Men for refusing to comply with the Mutant Registration Act, and a fight ensues.
 Freedom Force's mutant precognitive Destiny then has a vision: everyone inside a particular Dallas skyscraper at dawn will be dead.
 Once it begins snowing — in Texas, in the middle of summer — and as cavemen, dinosaurs, and other strange peoples and creatures begin appearing, the two teams realize that something of immense significance is occurring.
 Calling a temporary truce, they turn to restore order to the chaos engulfing the city.
-Many of the events are broadcast on television by a reporter Neal Conan and cameraman Manoli Wetherell, who accompany the X-Men and Freedom Force.
+Many of the events are broadcast on television by Neal Conan and Manoli Wetherell, who accompany the X-Men and Freedom Force.

 Storm and Forge meanwhile find themselves in a pristine, natural world all to themselves.
 In this new Earth, time proceeds at an accelerated rate, and while only a few moments pass in the main reality, a year does for them.
 Storm, still hating the man she once loved (as Forge invented the Neutralizer gun that removed her mutant powers), spends most of the year in solitude until she is finally ready to make her peace with him.
 Forge meanwhile had been developing technology from the ground up, eventually creating the tools — and with circuitry sourced from dismantling his bionic arm and leg — enabling him to build a device that restores Storm's weather manipulation powers.
 Storm, after months of being grounded, takes to the skies again with joy.
 Forge uses his shamanic magic in conjunction with her lightning bolts to open a portal back to Dallas.